 In 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) which is a comprehensive new revenue recognition standard that will supersede existing revenue recognition guidance.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The entity should recognize revenue when (or as) the entity satisfies a performance obligation.
 Not-for-profit entities must consider whether certain arrangements are fully or partially subject to Topic 606.
 Examples include, but are not limited to memberships, sponsorships, grants and contracts.
 Further, judgment is required to bifurcate transactions between contribution and exchange components.
-The effective date of ASU 2014-09 is for annual periods beginning after December 15, 2018 for the majority of not-for-profit organizations.
+The effective date of ASU 2014-09 is for annual periods beginning after December 15, 2018.

-In 2018, the FASB issued ASU 2018-08 Clarifying the Scope and Accounting Guidance for Contributions Received and Made to address difficulty and diversity in practice among not-for-profit entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) Subject to Topic 958, Not-for-Profit Entities or as exchanges (reciprocal transactions) subject to Topic 606 and (2) determining between conditional and unconditional contributions.
+In 2018, the FASB issued ASU 2018-08 Clarifying the Scope and Accounting Guidance for Contributions Received and Made to address difficulty and diversity in practice among not-for-profit entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transactions) subject to Topic 958, Not-for-Profit Entities or as exchanges (reciprocal transactions) subject to Topic 606 and (2) determining between conditional and unconditional contributions.
 This ASU applies to all entities that receive or make contributions.
 The term used in the presentation of financial statements to label revenue (for example, contribution, grant, donation) that is accounted for within Topic 958 is not a factor for determining whether an agreement is within the scope of that guidance.
-The standard is effective for annual periods beginning after December 15, 2018 for the majority of not-for-profit entities.
-The changes in this standard should generally be applied on a retrospective basis in the year that it is first applied.
+The standard is effective for annual periods beginning after December 15, 2018.

-In 2016, the FASB issued its leasing standard in ASU 2016-02, Leases (ASC Topic 842) for both lessees and lessors.
-Under its core principle, a lessee will recognize right-of-use (ROU) assets and related lease liabilities on the statement of financial position for all lease arrangements with terms longer than 12 months.
+In 2016, the FASB issued its leasing standard in ASU 2016-02, Leases for both lessees and lessors.
+Under its core principle, a lessee will recognize right-of-use assets and related lease liabilities on the statement of financial position for all lease arrangements with terms longer than 12 months.
 The pattern of expense recognition in the statement of activities will depend on a lease's classification.
-For not-for-profit organizations, the standard takes effect for fiscal years beginning after December 15, 2019.
+For not-for-profit organizations, the standard takes effect for fiscal years beginning after December 15, 2020.